arnbots/md-to-html/README.md

 # md-to-html

-CLI tool to transform given files from markdown to html
+CLI shortcut to transform given files from markdown to html

 Example of use: